The walking track to Herjólfsdalur – The Valley of Magic

 The Herjólfsdalur ridge track

 From HáHá, the track winds down sharply along the sides of Herjólfsdalur.
-It offers dizzying views to rocky outcrops and the valley’s gravity defying boulders.
+Along the way there are dizzifying views to rocky outcrops and the gravity defying boulders within the valley.

-The grassy outcrop to the left is a perfect place to have a Wilderness Coffee, and watch the puffins on the slopes below. 🙂
+The grassy outcrop to the left is a perfect place to enjoy a Wilderness Coffee, and watch the puffins on the slopes below.

 Path winding down into Herjólfsdalur, with some spectacular views coming up.